assertj/assertj-generator-gradle-plugin/README.md

 1. Java code that will be "generated from" is compiled
 2. These compiled classes and the source files "classpath" are used to generate the files
-3. These files are placed into the source path for the `test` sourceSet (TODO configurable?)
+3. These files are placed into the source compilation path for the `SourceSet`'s `compileJava` task
-4. The `test` set is compiled

 ## Alternatives